Lemoncode/github-actions-playground/01-setup-ci/readme.md

 v16.17.1
 ```

-* Node is already installed
+* There's no contents inside the current directory.
 * Our user is runner
-* There's no contents inside the current directory.
+* Node is already installed

-Let's solve this by getting the code into workflow context.
+Now, let's get the code into workflow context.

 * Update `ci.yml`